OscarBastardo/node-service-template/README.md

-# Node+TypeScript+Jest Template
+# Node+TypeScript+Koa+Jest Template
-Template project to speed up developing Node applications with TypeScript and Jest.
+Template project to speed up developing Node applications with TypeScript, Koa and Jest.

 ## Instructions
-1. Install packages using `yarn` or `npm`
+1. Install packages using `yarn` or `npm install`

 ### For development
 2. Run tests in watch mode with `yarn test`